 Most cases will require the hospitalization of your Miniature Schnauzer for several days to a week.
 And your vet will probably place your Miniature Schnauzer on a strict diet plan that restricts fat consumption completely.

-PLUS, used in conjunction with Total-Biotics®, which helps boost the immune system, aids in digestion, and removes toxins - you know you're helping your Miniature Schnauzer be as healthy as possible.
+PLUS, used in conjunction with a probiotic, which helps boost the immune system, aids in digestion, and removes toxins - you know you're helping your Miniature Schnauzer be as healthy as possible.

-To find out more on how these supplements can help improve the overall health of your Miniature Schnauzer and read success stories:
+and how they can help improve the overall health of your Miniature Schnauzer.